xCraudin/ORUS-RPG/README.md

 # **ORUS-RPG**
-"ORUS-RPG" is a text RPG created in Python
+"ORUS-RPG" is a text RPG created in Python.